Artwork

 Lilith

-A woman reaches for a sphere holding a skull — a meditation on the nearness of death and the strange beauty of our fascination with it.
+She reaches out, but dares not to touch — a meditation on the nearness of death and the strange beauty of our fascination with it.

 Donna